 - The combination of ginger snaps, graham crackers and pecan makes for an incredibly delicious crust.

 - An extremely important step is to cream the cream cheese and sugar together until completely smooth before adding eggs.
 Also, add 1 egg at a time and beat well before adding another egg.
+I honestly don’t know what I would do without my KitchenAid mixer for doing this.
+It does such a phenomenal job of making perfectly smooth cheesecake filling. (affiliate)

 - Another secret to creating silky smooth cheesecake is to scrape down the sides of the bowl often, before and with each and every time another ingredient is added.